 The Southern DHB has the largest regional coverage of all the New Zealand health boards, providing services to over 315,000 people.
 We take pride in the services we provide and our aim is to improve, promote and protect the health of our population.
 Our customers – patients, staff and communities - are at the heart of everything we do.

-For further information please contact Sarah Burgess, Recruitment Advisor – Corporate Directorate Phone: (03) 470 9021 or Email: email@example.com
+For further information please contact Sarah Burgess, Recruitment Advisor – Corporate Directorate on (03) 470 9021

 Pre-Employment Occupational Health Assessment